All Collections

 If Bunker mode happens when I've already submitted a withdrawal request, do I need to wait longer?

-In most cases, the stETH/wstETH withdrawal period will be from 1-5 days.
-However, if any scenarios cause Bunker mode to happen, this period could be extended.
+Most often, the stETH/wstETH withdrawal period will be from 1-5 days.
+However, if any scenarios cause Bunker mode to happen, this could be extended.

 Lido Withdrawal NFT